RichardDeodutt/End-to-End/README.md

 After that you need to migrate the files to the updated version by running `npx cypress open` and following the migration tool gui to update the files to the latest standards.

+Example below:

+- `npx cypress open`

-Once done the migration is completed everything is done and the cypress test can be run.
+Once done the migration is completed everything is done and the cypress test can be run but the test file is renamed to **test.cy.js**

+Example below:

+- `npx cypress run --spec "./cypress/integration/test.cy.js"`